sigcpp/stl-lite/README.md

 # stl-lite

 This repository implements selected parts of C++ STL.
-A key purposes of this repo is to demonstrate to students how to:
+A key purpose of this repo is to demonstrate to students how to:
 - interpret the C++ standard and other technical documents;
 - implement STL parts "reasonably well";
 - develop unit tests; and